CERTCC/Vultron/docs/topics/background/overview.md

   and relevant portions of the [Stakeholder Specific Vulnerability Categorization](https://github.com/CERTCC/SSVC) ([SSVC](https://github.com/CERTCC/SSVC)), a vulnerability response prioritization model also developed by the CERT/CC
-- a [Glossary](../../reference/glossary.md) of terms used in this documentation